apache/mynewt-site/docs/os/tutorials/nRF52.md

 ### Connect to the Board

-* Connect a micro-USB cable from your computer to the micro-USB port on your nRF52-DK board.
+* Connect a micro-USB cable from your computer to the micro-USB port on the NRF52DK board.
 * Turn the power on the board to ON.
 You should see the green LED light up on the board.

 ### Load the Bootloader and the Blinky Application Image

-Run the `newt load nrf52_boot` command to load the bootloader onto your board:
+Run the `newt load nrf52_boot` command to load the bootloader onto the board:

 ```no-highlight
 $ newt load nrf52_boot